Joanna, Princess of Portugal

-Joanna of Portugal (6 February 1452 – 12 May 1490; Joana, [ˈsɐ̃tɐ ʒuˈɐnɐ pɾĩˈsezɐ]) was a Portuguese regent princess of the House of Aviz, daughter of King Afonso V of Portugal and his first wife Isabel of Coimbra.
+Joanna of Portugal OP (6 February 1452 – 12 May 1490; Joana, [ˈsɐ̃tɐ ʒuˈɐnɐ pɾĩˈsezɐ]) was a Portuguese regent princess of the House of Aviz, daughter of King Afonso V of Portugal and his first wife Queen Isabel of Coimbra.
 She served as regent during the absence of her father in 1471.
-She is venerated in the Catholic Church.
+In 1475 she became a cloistered nun of the Dominican Order.
+She is venerated in the Catholic Church with the title 'Blessed', is commemorated by a feast on May 12, and is commonly known in Portugal as Holy Princess Joan (Santa Joana Princesa).

 Early life

 Joanna was the second child of Afonso, but after the early death of her older brother John in 1451, she was recognized as heir presumptive and given the title of Princess of Portugal.
 Other children of the king were infantes.
 Upon the birth of her younger brother, the future John II of Portugal in 1455, she ceased to be heir presumptive, but among the people she continued to be known as Princess Joanna.

 From a young age, Joanna expressed a desire to become a nun; however, as she was second-in-line to the throne, her father did not allow it.

 During his military expedition to Tangier in 1471, Joanna served as Regent of the Portuguese Kingdom.